 To ensure all participants can enjoy food and refreshments, only registered participants with a wristband will be served at the food tent.
 Spectators are encouraged to bring off-site food with them to the event.

-All racers are encouraged to stay for the awards ceremony, which will be held in the grass between the Transition Area and finish chute, likely to start between 10:30-11 a.m.
-We look forward to presenting awards and door prizes (all finishers are automatically entered into the door price drawing but must be present to win).
+All racers are encouraged to stay for the awards ceremony, which will be held in the grass between the Transition Area and finish chute, likely to start at approximately 11:30 a.m.

 Triathlon is a rain or shine sport, and the race will not be rescheduled due to inclement weather.
 In the event of severe weather, all attempts will be made to delay the race rather than cancel any portion of it.